This piece was last updated on 5/24/24 to reflect current information and statistics.

 Patients often remember with immense clarity the moment they heard the words, “You have colorectal cancer.”
 Many also recall how the doctor delivered their diagnosis, particularly if the physician does a poor job of communicating the news.

-It is never gratifying to hear bad news, of course.
-However, the way a practitioner delivers it can make the experience more satisfying.
-Research published in the Annals of Medicine shows that patients were more satisfied with the way a doctor communicated the news when the clinician delivers it in an “unhurried, honest, balanced, and empathic fashion.”
+It is never gratifying to hear bad news.
+However, the way a practitioner delivers it can make the experience more bearable.
+One study shows that patients were more satisfied with the way a doctor communicated the news when the clinician delivers it in an “unhurried, honest, balanced, and empathic fashion.”

 Carefully choose the location for disclosure.
 The environment should be private, so that the patients can express their feelings freely and without fear of being overheard.
-Disclosure should never occur in a public place, for example.
-It is best practice to deliver a cancer diagnosis in person rather than over the phone.
-However, the pandemic has forced many practitioners to disclose the diagnosis virtually.
-In these cases, doctors should engage in a face-to-face video conference rather than in a phone call whenever possible.
+Disclosure should never occur in a public place.
+It is also best practice to deliver a cancer diagnosis in person rather than over the phone.
+However, if forced by circumstance to disclose the diagnosis virtually, doctors should engage in a face-to-face video conference rather than in a phone call whenever possible.
 In all cases, physicians should provide enough time for the patient to absorb the implications of the diagnosis and ask questions.

 Never bombard the patient with facts, medical jargon, and statistics, particularly when first disclosing the diagnosis.
 However, be prepared to answer questions and provide the most accurate information possible.
 Avoid explaining all the details in one appointment.
 Instead, schedule several interviews to discuss the diagnosis, treatment plan, and available supportive services.